Nazi concentration camp badge: Special marks

 The Wehrmacht Strafbattalion (punishment battalion) and SS Bewährungstruppe (probation company) were military punishment units.
-They consisted of Wehrmacht and SS military criminals, SS personnel convicted by an Honor Court of bad conduct and civilian criminals for which military service was either the assigned punishment or a voluntary replacement of imprisonment.
-They wore regular uniforms, but were forbidden rank or unit insignia until they had proven themselves in combat.
+They consisted of Wehrmacht and SS military criminals, SS personnel convicted by an Honor Court of bad conduct, and civilian criminals for which military service was either the assigned punishment or a voluntary replacement of imprisonment.
+They wore regular uniforms.
+They were forbidden rank or unit insignia until they had proven themselves in combat.
 They wore an uninverted (point-upwards) red triangle on their upper sleeves to indicate their status.
 Most were used for hard labor, "special tasks" (unwanted dangerous jobs like defusing landmines or running phone cables) or were used as forlorn hopes or cannon fodder.
 The infamous Dirlewanger Brigade was an example of a regular unit created from such personnel.

 A Strafkompanie (punishment company) was a hard labor unit in the camps.
 Inmates assigned to it wore a black roundel bordered white under their triangle patch.

 Prisoners "suspected of [attempting to] escape" (Fluchtverdächtiger) wore a red roundel bordered white under their triangle patch.
 If also assigned to hard labor, they wore the red roundel under their black Strafkompanie roundel.

 A prisoner-functionary (Funktionshäftling), or kapo (boss), wore a cloth brassard (their Kennzeichen, or identifying mark) to indicate their status.
 They served as camp guards (Lagerpolizei), barracks clerks (Blockschreiber) and the senior prisoners (ältesten, meaning elders) at the camp (lagerältester), barracks (blockältester) and room (stubenältester) levels of camp organization.
-They received privileges like bigger and sometimes better food rations, better quarters (or even a private room), luxuries (like tobacco or alcohol) and access to the camp's facilities (like the showers or the pool).
-Failure to please their captors meant demotion and loss of privileges and an almost certain death at the hands of their fellow inmates.
+They received privileges like bigger and sometimes better food rations, better quarters or even a private room, luxuries like tobacco or alcohol, and access to the camp's facilities, like the showers or the pool.
+Failure to please their captors meant demotion and loss of privileges, and an almost certain death at the hands of their fellow inmates.

-Detainees wearing civilian clothing (more common later in the war) instead of the striped uniforms were often marked with a prominent X on the back.
+Detainees wearing civilian clothing instead of the striped uniforms, more common later in the war, were often marked with a prominent X on the back.
 This made for an ersatz prisoner uniform.
-For permanence, such Xs were made with white oil paint, with sewn-on cloth strips, or were cut (with underlying jacket-liner fabric providing the contrasting color).
-Detainees would be compelled to sew their number and (if applicable) a triangle emblem onto the fronts of such X-ed clothing.
+For permanence, such Xs were made with white oil paint, with sewn-on cloth strips, or were cut, with underlying jacket-liner fabric providing the contrasting color.
+Detainees were compelled to sew their number and if applicable, a triangle emblem onto the fronts of such X-ed clothing.

 Table of camp inmate markings

 Postwar use

 Triangle-motifs appear on many postwar memorials to the victims of the Nazis.
 Most triangles are plain while some others bear nationality-letters.
 The otherwise potentially puzzling designs are a direct reference to the identification patches used in the camps.
-On such monuments, typically an inverted (point down, base up) triangle (especially if red) evokes all victims, including also the non-Jewish victims like Slavs, Poles, communists, homosexuals, Roma and Sinti (see Porajmos), people with disability (see Action T4), Soviet POWs and Jehovah's Witnesses.
+On such monuments, typically an inverted (point down, base up) triangle (especially if red) evokes all victims, including also the non-Jewish victims like Poles and other Slavs, communists, homosexuals, Roma and Sinti (see Porajmos), people with disability (see Action T4), Soviet POWs and Jehovah's Witnesses.
 An inverted triangle colored pink would symbolize gay male victims.
 A non-inverted (base down, point up) triangle and/or a yellow triangle is generally more evocative of the Jewish victims.